The pandemic continues to cause unprecedented disruption across industries worldwide.

 The shrimp market in China reached a volume of 2.07 Million Tons in 2020.
 Shrimp is a marine animal that has become a staple in China.
 For thousands of years, the country has been practicing aquaculture and currently produces more seafood than the rest of the world combined.
 The consumption of shrimp has more than doubled over the past decade, catalyzed by the strong growth in the middle-class population.
 Moreover, shrimp imports into China have increased, whereas exports have declined, making China one of the world’s biggest importers of shrimp in recent years.

 A significant factor driving the consumption of shrimp in China is its rich nutrition profile and associated health benefits.
 It is an excellent source of antioxidants and astaxanthin that boosts the functioning of the nervous and musculoskeletal systems.
 It also helps in weight management, improves bone and brain health, relieves eye fatigue, lowers blood pressure, and prevents the risk of diabetes and cardiovascular diseases.
 Moreover, driven by strong economic growth and rising affluence, consumers in China are undergoing a ‘nutrition transition,’ whereby they are shifting from a carbohydrate-based diet to a food that consists of higher levels of proteins.
 Apart from this, rapid urbanization and busy lifestyles of consumers have led to a further rise in the demand for cooked and breaded shrimp as they are ready-to-eat food items that do not require extensive preparation before cooking.
 Furthermore, the expansion of the e-commerce industry has boosted the online sales of shrimp, which in turn has positively impacted the industry.
-Looking forward, IMARC Group anticipates the market to reach a consumption volume of more than 3 Million Tons by 2024, exhibiting a CAGR of 3.2% during the forecast period (2019-2024).
+Looking forward, IMARC Group expects the shrimp market in China to exhibit stable growth during 2020-2025.

 Breakup by Environment: